AaronL87/chessUpperBound/README.md

 This algorithm has other applications, but the chess applications was its original inspiration.

-The expression in question can also be found in the paper in the link above.
+This is the first and main expression found in the paper in the link above.